This guide will show you how to convert your custom csv or excel spreadsheet into something that can be easily imported into Koinly.

 - The date should be formatted like this:

-- Rows that do not have a Received Amount will be imported as Withdrawals (optional labels: gift, lost)
+- Rows that do not have a Received Amount will be imported as Withdrawals (optional labels: gift, lost, cost)

-- Rows that do not have a Sent Amount will be imported as Deposits (optional labels: airdrop, fork, mined, income)
+- Rows that do not have a Sent Amount will be imported as Deposits (optional labels: airdrop, fork, mining, staking, other_income)

 - Rows with a fiat Sent Currency and a crypto Received Currency will be imported as Buys